Classification: Administrative Support Coordinator II

 Must be fully functional in all technical aspects of work assignments.
-Comprehensive and detailed knowledge of applicable university infrastructure, policies and procedures.
+Able to quickly build up detailed knowledge of applicable university infrastructure, policies and procedures.
 Thorough mastery of English grammar, spelling, punctuation and editing.
 Working knowledge of budget policies and procedures.
 Expertise in using office software packages, technology, and systems.

 Fully functional knowledge of and skill in standard office procedures and practices, as well as an ability to understand and operate in a variety of organizational structures.
 Thorough knowledge of English grammar, spelling, and punctuation and the ability to clearly communicate orally and in writing.
 Knowledge of business mathematics beyond basic arithmetic.
 The ability to use and quickly learn new office support technology systems and software packages is also a prerequisite.
 These entry qualifications would normally be obtained through a high school program, technical/vocational program, or their equivalents combined with several years of related office work experience.

-Technical fluency with Banner, Oracle/PeopleSoft, CSU Common Management System or equivalent student/finance information system; Microsoft Office Professional Suite, and Google mail and calendaring programs.
+Technical fluency with Banner, Oracle/PeopleSoft, CSU Common Management System or equivalent <student/finance> information system; Microsoft Office Professional Suite, and Google mail and calendaring programs.
 Knowledge of Photoshop, Adobe Creative Suite, Canva and other software for flyers and so on.
 Zoom, Google Meet, Stream Yard, Hopin and other online venues for meetings and events.

 SPECIAL CONDITIONS OF EMPLOYMENT & POSITION DESIGNATIONS:

 - All offers of employment are contingent upon the successful completion of a background check (including a criminal records check).